RichEwin/Thermostat/README.md

 ## Thermostat

-A Thermostat that allows you to change the temperature in your own home.
+Digital Thermostat application that allows you to view the temperature in your home.
 It also provides the temperature in other cities using a Weather API.

 <br>
 <p align="center">